-Site waste management plans will look different for each individual construction project and will often depend on the intended scope of work.
+These plans will look different for each individual construction project and will often depend on the intended scope of work.
 They will also depend on the resources available in the area and the materials used in the project.
-Establishing a concrete site waste management plan that works best for your construction company may take a bit of trial and error and will likely be a bit of a learning process.
+Establishing a concrete plan for construction waste management that works best for your company may take a bit of trial and error and will likely be a bit of a learning process.
 Allow the following tips for how to create a construction site waste management plan to serve as guidelines as you establish a plan that works best for your company and your individual construction projects.

 Delegate a leader

-First and foremost, it’s important that you delegate a leader to monitor and enact your site waste management plan.
-While all members of your construction crew will be involved in the construction site waste management plan and will be responsible for upholding the plan, there should be one person tasked with maintaining all waste removal processes.
+First and foremost, it’s important that you delegate a leader to monitor and enact your plan for construction waste management.
+While all members of your crew will be involved in the plan and will be responsible for upholding it, there should be one person tasked with maintaining all waste removal processes.
 This individual will be responsible for monitoring waste removal throughout the course of the construction process and should update the waste management plan accordingly throughout the process.
 This individual will serve as the head of all waste removal procedures and should be someone with enough authority to ensure that all members of the crew comply with the waste removal plans.

 Outline the intended scope of work